Red9/clients-core/README.md

 cd clients-core
 npm install
 bower install
-export NODE_ENV=remote
+export NODE_ENV=remote   # Or NODE_ENV=development for a local server
-nodejs server.js         # In your first terminal grunt watch              # In a second terminal
+grunt serve
 ```

+The `serve` creates a simple HTML server for development use.
+It will also
-The `watch` task will automatically watch the affected directories, and
+automatically watch the affected directories, and on a source save refresh any
-on a save refresh any open pages that you have.
+open pages that you have.
 This helps speed up development.

 Note that you must have bower and grunt installed.
 If you don't, then